netcinematics/KRYPTOBOOKZ/README.md

 # KRYPTOBOOKZ
+## PURPOSE:

-## PURPOSE innovative NFTS, to be more entertaining.
+innovative NFTS to be entertaining.

 ### OVERVIEW
 The vision is for NFTs as unique pages of a PICTURE~BOOK.